 NapaSan maintains a 10-Year Capital Improvement Plan (CIP) and includes the acquisition and construction of new facilities and assets as well as the renewal and rehabilitation of existing assets, when that rehabilitation extends the useful life of those assets.
 NapaSan continues to implement the strategies identified in the Collection System Master Plan, through implementation of stormwater and groundwater inflow & infiltration (I/I) reduction projects.
 The Wastewater Treatment Plant Master Plan was approved in March 2011, with the capital components included in the capital plan.
 The CIP focuses increased attention to sewer rehabilitation projects, planning for the replacement of 2% of the sewer system, or about 5.7 miles of pipeline, annually, and also on replacing aging equipment in the treatment plant.
+As part of the effort to save on costs, the Summer 2021 sewer replacement project was dropped to 1.9%.
+However, when averaged over a 6-year period, NapaSan has achieved its goal of 2% annually due to prior years exceeding the 2% goal.

-The capital expenditure budget for FY 2019/20, the first year of the ten-year plan, is \$33,873,300.
+The capital expenditure budget for FY 2020/21, the first year of the ten-year plan, is \$43,246,800.
 The Browns Valley Trunk and the West Napa Pump Station Replacement projects are debt financed through State Revolving Fund (SRF) loans.
 The 66-inch sewer trunk rehabilitation project will be financed through the issuance of debt.
-All other projects in the capital plan for FY 2019/20 are financed from ongoing revenue ("pay-as-you-go").
+All other projects in the capital plan for FY 2020/21 are financed from ongoing revenue ("pay-as-you-go").